hideya/langchain-google-genai-ex/README.md

 - **Google API Key** - Get yours at [Google AI Studio](https://ai.google.dev/gemini-api/docs/api-key)
 - **LangChain.js** - This package works with [`@langchain/core`](https://www.npmjs.com/package/@langchain/core)
   and [`@langchain/mcp-adapters`](https://www.npmjs.com/package/@langchain/mcp-adapters)
-- **MCP Servers** - Access to the MCP servers of your favorite, such as Notion and GitHub.
+- **MCP Servers** - Access to the MCP servers you want to use, such as Notion and GitHub.

 **Note on Dependencies:** This package uses specific versions of `@langchain/google-genai` (~0.2.16) and `@google/generative-ai` (~0.21.0) to ensure schema transformation reliability.

 ## Installation

 ```bash
 npm install @hideya/langchain-google-genai-ex
 ```
-and the followings as needed:
+and the following as needed:
 ```bash
 # LangChain dependencies (if not already installed)
 npm install @langchain/core @langchain/mcp-adapters